0x2be/tkRecovery/README.md

 ## tk:

-You will need to install tk with Homebrew.
-For this, you will need to install Homebrew from https://brew.sh/ and then execute `brew install python-tk` in the Terminal.
+you will need tk for this ig. you will need to install Homebrew from https://brew.sh/ and then execute `brew install python-tk` in terminal.

 ## Installation:
 ### libimobiledevice:

-Now that you installed Homebrew, you are now able to install libimobiledevice (what makes the app enter/exit recovery).
-To start off, type `brew install libimobiledevice`.
-This will start the installation of libimobiledevice.
+type `brew install libimobiledevice` in terminal to install libimobiledevice.

 ### tkRecovery:

-There is already a prealpha of the GUI so you can try it out.
+download the shitty release bruh